• 5-Signs-Your-Dog-is-Aging-CKCUSA.jpg-3.jpg

 English Bulldog Breed Spotlight

-Today, many organizations are out to save the English Bulldog breed by adjusting stringent breed standards that reward for physical extremes (such as a flat head profile), to be less punishing and extreme.
-By allowing the English Bulldog to have a muzzle and less wide forequarter, the dogs are better able to tolerate heat, whelp naturally, breath better, and generally enjoy a better quality of life.
+Today, many organizations are out to save the English Bulldog breed by adjusting stringent breed standards that reward physical extremes (such as a flat head profile) to be less punishing and extreme.
+By allowing the English Bulldog to have a muzzle and less wide forequarter, the dogs are better able to tolerate heat, whelp naturally, breathe better, and generally enjoy a better quality of life.
 No other breed is more deserving than the English Bulldog.
 Responsible breeders are on board with the newer style of conformation, which, ironically, is more in line with how the Bulldog originally appeared.
-CKC encourages all who know and love the English Bulldog to read the English Bulldog standard and strive to apply it to their dogs and breeding stock
+CKC encourages all who know and love the English Bulldog to read the English Bulldog standard and strive to apply it to their dogs and breeding stock.

 Read More